-I work as a Software Engineer in the pyjimmy team.
+I worked as a Software Engineer in the pyjimmy team.

 pyjimmy is an internal python library that is used by almost all the employees at Jimmy.
 The idea behind this library is to use Python and Git to store, connect, and use technical data about our nuclear reactor.

-The main motivations behind this strong choice is to have a single of source for all the technical data.
+The main motivations behind this strong choice is to have a single source of truth for all the technical data.

 Projects

-The main features I develop, document and maintain in pyjimmy are:
+The main features I developed, documented and maintained in pyjimmy were:

 Writing document as python files